GioDelsoto/Bike-sales-analysis/README.md

 The dataset used in this analysis was obtained from [Kaggle](https://www.kaggle.com/datasets/sadiqshah/bike-sales-in-europe/data) and contains detailed transaction-level information about **bike-related products**, **customer profiles**, and **sales performance**.

-## This analysis was developed as part of a data science portfolio to demonstrate skills in data wrangling, visualization, and insight generation using Python and Jupyter Notebook.
+This analysis was developed as part of a data science portfolio to demonstrate skills in data wrangling, visualization, and insight generation using Python and Jupyter Notebook.

 ## Folders

 - `data/`: Contains the original dataset.
 - `notebook/`: Contains the exploratory analysis in a Jupyter notebook.
+- `images/`: Contains images created for this README

 ---